What’s on in and around Northamptonshire

 Harrington Aviation Museum. – come and learn about Spies, Supplies & Dangerous Skies.
 Covert Warfare in World War 2.
 Open 10am to 5pm (Sundays also)

 Free Ballroom & Latin Dance Lessons.
-James Lewis Court, Cherry Orchard, NN3 2TH, 1.30pm
+James Lewis Court, Cherry Orchard, 1.30pm

-Luna Flix Outdoor Cinema.
-Showing Top Gun (12A) at Stanwick Lakes, 7.30pm.
-Tickets www.lunaflix.co.uk
+Exhibition.
+Burton Latimer Farms, Farmers and “Ag Labs” at Burton Latimer Heritage Museum, Civic Centre, High Street (Saturdays & Thursdays until Dec 3), 10am-3pm.
+Free entry.

-Baby & Kids Nearly New Sale.
-The Pemberton Centre, Rushden.
-Lots of stalls to browse!
-Refreshments available.
-Entry £1, kids free.
-Lots of preloved items (toys, clothes etc) at a fraction of the high street cost.
-To book a stall please call 07577 701161 or email karen_aves@hotmail.co.uk
+Jumble Sale.
+Village Hall, Boughton, 2-4pm.
+Admission 30p.
+Proceeds to the village hall.

 Sunday